Jason-Whitmore/jpf/docs/Layer.md

 # Layer abstract class

-The layer abstract class provides the template for all layers that are used in a neural network.
+The Layer abstract class provides the template for all layers that are used in a neural network.

 ## Features